 National Jewish Health Named #2 Respiratory Hospital in the Nation

-“We are proud of our longstanding recognition by U.S. News & World Report for excellence in pulmonary care,” said Michael Salem, MD, President and CEO of National Jewish Health.
-“This measure, combined with other factors, including research grants and impact, leadership in the national medical community, and patient satisfaction surveys convince us that National Jewish Health is indeed the nation’s leading medical center for respiratory care.”
+“We are proud of our longstanding recognition by U.S. News & World Report for excellence in respiratory care,” said Michael Salem, MD, President and CEO of National Jewish Health.
+“This measure, combined with other factors, including research grants and publications, leadership positions within the national medical community, and patient satisfaction surveys convince us that National Jewish Health is indeed the nation’s leading medical center for respiratory care.”

 The U.S. News rankings are based on a combination of factors, including selection by pulmonologists across the nation, patient volume, safety and survival, as well as technology and patient services.

 National Jewish Health is the leading respiratory hospital in the nation.
 Founded 118 years ago as a nonprofit hospital, National Jewish Health today is the only facility in the world dedicated exclusively to groundbreaking medical research and treatment of patients with respiratory, cardiac, immune and related disorders.
 Patients and families come to National Jewish Health from around the world to receive cutting-edge, comprehensive, coordinated care.
 To learn more, visit the media resources page.